-The total expenses paid to or on behalf of the Corporation members during the year were £ nil (2020 - £388 relating to two governors).
+The total expenses paid to or on behalf of the Corporation members during the year were £125 in relation to one governor (2020 - £nil).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings or Governor training events.